LLNL/axom/src/components/shroud/docs/reference.rst

     result
         Code to use when passing result as an argument.

+        cpp_header
+           string of blank delimited header names

+        cpp_local_var
+           True if a local C++ variable is created.
+           This is the case when C and C++ are not directly compatible.
+           Usually a C++ constructor is involved.

 c_return_code
     Fortran code used to call function and assign the return value.
     Defaults to *None*.